SK-EID/smart-id-java-client/README.md

 builder.withRequestProperties(requestProperties);
 ```

-* `Nonce`: A random string up to 30 characters to associate the request with a specific session or transaction.
+* `Nonce`: A unique identifier (up to 30 characters) used to manage idempotent behavior in session creation requests.
+If a request is repeated within a 15-second timeframe, the same session ID may be returned unless a different nonce is provided.

 ```java
 builder.withNonce("randomNonce123");